 A bi-weekly commentary of snow conditions based on readings from the B.C.
 Automated Snow Weather Station (ASWS) network is published during the snow season.

-A complete listing of Automated Snow Weather Stations (ASWS) expressed as percent of long-term median for the entire length of record is found in the ASWS Weekly Summary (PDF, 577KB)*.
-Hyperlinks to interactive plots have recently been added for each ASWS in the table.
+A complete listing of Automated Snow Weather Stations (ASWS) expressed as percent of long-term median for the entire length of record is found in the ASWS Weekly Summary (PDF, 186KB)*.
+Hyperlinks to interactive plots are available for each ASWS in the table.

 *Note: These are not the official snow basin indices.